Biku213/Multimedia-App/writeup.md

 The filter functionality allows users to filter files based on their types, such as video, audio, document, or image.
 The filter is implemented using a dropdown select element that provides options for different file types.

-I chose this feature beacause it enables a more structured and categorized view of files.
+I chose the filter feature beacause it enables a more structured and categorized view of files.
 This improves the overall organization and accessibility of files, making it easier for users to locate and manage specific files.
 By implementing filter functionality, the code allows users to filter their files based on different types, enhancing the organization and accessibility of files.
 When a user selects a specific file type from the dropdown select element, the code filters the displayed files accordingly, showing only the files that match the selected type.

 ## Working Mechanism Of Filter Functionality :
 - The filter option is stored in the filterOption state using the useState hook.
 It is initialized with the value 'all' by default, which indicates that all files should be displayed.